 Similarly disc protrusions and prolapses are reabsorbed by the body and shrink over time (3-6 months).

 Like many inflammatory problems, sciatica may benefit from sciatica treatment methods such as anti-inflammatory medication, steroid injections, gentle relaxed movement exercises and maintaining gentle and progressive physical activity.

 Our physiotherapists at Body Logic Physiotherapy can examine you and determine if you need medical attention or not.
 They can guide you through a gradual rehabilitation process and provide you with specific strategies to get you back to on track.
-A prevention program once the pain has settled is key, as recurrence is common.
+A prevention program once the pain has settled is key to our sciatica treatment, as recurrence is common.

 We work with other health professionals to assist with pain management if needed.